Classification of the FRW universe with a cosmological constant and a perfect fluid of the equation of state $p = w\rho$: Conclusions

 \section{Conclusions}

-In this paper, we have systematically studied the solutions of the Friedmann-Robertson-Walker (FRW) universe with a cosmological constant and a perfect fluid that has the equation of state $p = w\rho$, where $p$ and $\rho$ denote, respectively, the pressure and energy density of the fluid, and $w$ is an arbitrary real constant.
-Writing the motion of the universe in the form of Eq.(\ref{1.1}), we have been able to classify all the solutions according to the different values of $k,\; \rho_{0},\; w$ and $\Lambda$, by simply using the knowledge of one-dimensional motion in classical mechanics \cite{GPS02}, where $k [= 0, \pm1]$ denotes the curvature of the FRW 3-dimensional spatial space, $\rho_{0}$ the energy density of the matter field when $a = 1$, and $\Lambda$ the cosmological constant.
-All these solutions are classified and presented in Figs. \ref{figA}, \ref{figB}, \ref{figC}, \ref{figD}, \ref{figE}, \ref{figF}, \ref{figG}, \ref{figH}, \ref{figI}, \ref{figJ}, \ref{figK}, and \ref{figL}.
-Some particular cases were already discussed in various standard textbooks, whereby some typos may be corrected.
+In this paper, we have systematically studied the solutions of the Friedmann-Robertson-Walker (FRW) universe with a cosmological constant and a perfect fluid having the equation of state $p = w\rho$, where $w$ is an arbitrary real constant, and $p$ and $\rho$ denote the pressure and energy density of the fluid, respectively.
+With the motion of the universe in the form Eq.(\ref{1.1}), we have been able to classify all of the solutions according to the values of $k,\; \rho_{0},\; w$ and $\Lambda$, by analogy with one-dimensional motion in classical mechanics \cite{GPS02}.
+These solutions are classified and presented in Figs. \ref{figA}, \ref{figB}, \ref{figC}, \ref{figD}, \ref{figE}, \ref{figF}, \ref{figG}, \ref{figH}, \ref{figI}, \ref{figJ}, \ref{figK}, and \ref{figL}.
+Such classifications are unique, as the potential $V(a)$ depends on these parameters, and different choices of them will correspond to different regions in the phase space, and consequently to different motions of the universe.
+Some particular cases have previously been discussed in various standard textbooks.
+In some cases, we have corrected errors in classification and interpretation.

 In this paper, we have studied the FRW universe in the Einstein theory of gravity.
-Clearly, such studies can be easily applied to all the models where the evolution of the universe can be cast in the form of Eq.(\ref{1.1}) \cite{DEs}, including brane worlds in string/M theory \cite{Sbranes}, asymmetric branes \cite{Pad05}, and cosmological models in the Horava-Lifshitz gravity \cite{HL09}.
+As pointed out in Introduction, such studies can easily be applied to all models in which the evolution of the universe can be cast in the form of Eq.(\ref{1.1}) \cite{DEs}, including brane worlds in string/M theory \cite{Sbranes}, asymmetric branes \cite{Pad05}, and cosmological models in the Horava-Lifshitz gravity \cite{HL09}.